mikesir87/docker-summit-19-docker-app-workshop/setup/README.md

     You should see 5 nodes get created named **manager1**, **manager2**, **manager3**, **worker1** and **worker2**.

+2. On the **manager1** node, let's demote and remove one worker.

+    ```console
+    $ docker node rm worker2
+    Node worker2 removed from swarm
+    ```

+3. Click on the **Create Instance** button to add one more instance.
+This one is _not_ in our Swarm cluster, which we'll use later.

-2. We will be doing most of our work from the **manager1** node, so select it if it's not selected already.
+4. We will be doing most of our work from the **manager1** node, so select it if it's not selected already.

-3. Login to Docker Hub using the `docker login` command and your credentials.
+5. Login to Docker Hub using the `docker login` command and your credentials.

     ```console
     $ docker login